sherpa/sherpa/docs/plots/index.rst

 investigated with the :py:class:`~sherpa.plot.IntervalProjection` class (there is also a :py:class:`~sherpa.plot.IntervalUncertainty` but it is not as robust).
-Here we use the default options for determing the parameter range over which to vary the gaussian line position (which corresponds to `mdl.pars[2]`):
+Here we use the default options for determining the parameter range over which to vary the gaussian line position (which corresponds to `mdl.pars[2]`):

     >>> from sherpa.plot import IntervalProjection